GoogleChrome/web.dev/src/site/content/en/blog/value-of-speed/index.md

 mobile report spreadsheet.

-1. To calculate the Rel mCvR, create a new column titled _Relative Mobile Conversion Rate (Rel mCvr)_.
+1. To calculate the Rel mCvR, create a new column titled _Relative Mobile Conversion Rate (Rel mCvR)_.
 Then add a formula to divide the mobile conversion rate by the desktop conversion rate.
 <br><br>
 ![image](relative-rate-formula.jpg)